Theodore Czebotar: Career

 1941 finally saw Czebotar return to New York, splitting his time between the City and Racine that year.
 He had his second one-man show at Walker's gallery in March 1941, and another in New Orleans which featured more than 40 watercolors.
 Walker closed his gallery later in 1941, for the duration of World War II, but Czebotar had begun to make a new circle of artistic friends in the city, including Don and Lydia Freeman, Al Hirschfeld, and old friend William Saroyan.
 In Racine, Czebotar was included in the opening exhibit at the new Wustum Museum of Fine Art, and even agreed to teach a class there in early 1942.

 Czebotar returned to New York permanently in early 1942.
 Although he had no luck exhibiting his work due to the war, he continued to expand his circle of friends.
 It was through this that he met Elizabeth "Els" Snapper, a Dutch immigrant working as a hat maker, and the pair unofficially married in 1943.
 When mutual friend and artist Joe Jones was drafted into the service, the couple moved into his "shack" in Fishkill, New York, in order for Czebotar to focus on his art.
 The couple would spend the rest of their lives living there.

 Despite Els' best efforts to secure more exhibitions for him, after 1943, Czebotar was content to simply remain in Fishkill and create more works.
 Snapper family money supported the couple as there was little to no income from art.
 Czebotar had an exhibit was at the American British Art Center (ABAC) from January 3–13, 1945, and he was not happy about having to leave Fishkill for it.

 Czebotar exhibited his work in a few different shows in New York and Chicago through the next two years, including another one man show at ABAC February 17 – March 8, 1947.
 In the late 1940s, he became increasingly disillusioned with the commercial art world, declaring he would paint what he liked regardless of what might sell.
 Czebotar exhibited a piece in his final show in 1957, in the Twenty-fifth Biennial Exhibition of Contemporary American Oil Paintings at the Corcoran Gallery of Art in Washington, D.C.

 Later life

 Czebotar spent the last decades of his life traveling the continental United States with his wife Els, sketching as he went.
 His favorite places were the Southwest and Pacific Northwest, especially the Olympic Peninsula.
 He would then take his sketches back to Fishkill, where he would expand on them obsessively in oils, pastels, and watercolors.
 Els was also often his muse, and he would create multiple portraits of her over the years.

 He also had a few mistresses in his later years, including Louise Sokowski, with whom Els also created a friendship.

 By the 1990s, Czebotar was only creating sporadically, but he still did not part with his pieces.
-He passed away from poor health at his home in Fishkill on July 28, 1996, at age 80, only a few months after Els.
+He died from poor health at his home in Fishkill on July 28, 1996, at age 80, only a few months after Els.